manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 ### **Counter exemple**
-In this exercise, we develop python scripts to perform the following functionalities:
+In this exemple, we will create 2 nodes to perform the following functionalities:
-- Publish a number every 1s
+- The first node Publish a number every 1s
-- Read this number, add with the previous one and publish the result
+- The second node Read this number, add with the previous one and publish the result

 Graphically is represented by:
 ![](./Images/2_Tutorial/13_PubSub_3.png)